 The \$read function reads the If expression from \$stdinx, or from the usefile if the If command is in a usefile. \$Read continues to prompt for input lines until you press Return or enter "//."
-You must remember to enter all the necessary parts of the If expression, including connectors like AND and OR and commas.
+You must remember to enter all the necessary parts of the If

+Using a first pass to generate a Suprtool command dynamically, then using that command in a second pass, is a powerful technique. expression, including connectors like AND and OR and commas.
 You do not use an ampersand (&) to continue from one line to the next when using \$read.